Hide and Seek (2005 film): Endings

 This film has a total of five different endings.
 The US theatrical version had the following ending:

 Preparing for school while living a new life with Katherine, Emily draws a picture of herself and Katherine, looking happy.
 But when the camera cuts back to Emily's drawing, Emily has two heads, suggesting that she now has dissociative identity disorder.
-This ending is included as an alternate ending on DVDs featuring the International theatrical ending.
+This ending is included as an alternate ending on DVDs featuring the international theatrical ending.
 Another four are included on the DVD.

-Happy Drawing: The same as the ending in the US theatrical version, except that the drawing Emily makes of herself has only one head, suggesting that she does not have dissociative identity disorder.
+Happy Drawing: This is the same as the ending in the US theatrical version, except that the drawing Emily makes of herself has only one head, suggesting that she does not have dissociative identity disorder.

-One Final Game: Emily is shown seemingly in a new apartment bedroom, and Katherine's actions mirror that of her mother's at the beginning of the film.
+One Final Game: Emily is shown seemingly in a new apartment bedroom, and Katherine's actions mirror those of her mother's at the beginning of the film.
 She reassures her love to Emily and begins to leave the room.
 Emily asks Katherine to leave the door open, but Katherine insists she cannot.
 As the door shuts, a protected window is visible on the door.
 The next cut is of Katherine locking the door from the outside, revealing this assumed apartment bedroom is actually a hospital room in a children's psychiatric ward.
 Emily gets out of bed and does a hide-and-seek countdown.
-She nears the closet, opens, and smiles at her own reflection in the mirror.
+She nears the closet, opens the door, and smiles at her own reflection in the mirror.

-Emily's Fate (International theatrical ending): Same as above in the psychiatric ward, but without the Hide and Seek countdown.
+Emily's Fate (international theatrical ending): This is the same as above in the psychiatric ward, but without the hide-and-seek countdown.
 This ending is featured in the international theatrical version.

-Life with Katherine: An ending similar to that in the psychiatric ward, but Emily is not in a ward but her new home.
-After Katherine shuts the door, Emily gets out of bed to play Hide and Seek with her own reflection.
+Life with Katherine: With an ending similar to that in the psychiatric ward, it portrays Emily as not in a ward but her new home.
+After Katherine shuts the door, Emily gets out of bed to play hide-and-seek with her own reflection.

 On the DVD, the main menu enables the viewing of the film with any one of the five endings.